A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 Consider all of the realizations in $\C_n$ for a weighted game $v \in \w_n$; these points define a polytope $P_v$ in $\C_n$.
 The polytopes $P_v$ encode a rich amount of information about weighted games; the goal of this section is to describe the geometry of weighted voting and its connections with posets and hierarchies.

-By a \emph{polytope}, we mean the generalization of a polygon or polyhedron to bounded $k$-dimensional objects.
+By a \emph{polytope}, we mean the generalization of polygons or polyhedra to bounded $k$-dimensional objects.
 In $\R^k$, each polytope is bounded by a finite number of hyperplanes; these define $(k-1)$-dimensional subpolytopes called \emph{facets}.
-We do not assume that all polytopes are convex; convex polytopes may be viewed as the convex hull of a finite set of points.
+We do not assume that all polytopes are convex; a convex polytope may be viewed as the convex hull of a finite set of points.
 Each $P_v$ is in fact convex, as we demonstrate in Proposition~\ref{prop:convex}.
+The polytopes $P_v$ are neither open nor closed; they contain some but not all of their facets, as we will discuss later in this section.

-Let us begin by examining the geometry of the configuration regions: $\C_1$ is a line segment of quotas above the point $p_1$ (where $w_1=1$); $\C_2$ is the rectangle $(0,1] \times \overline{p_2 p_1}$.
+Let us begin by examining the geometry of the configuration regions: $\C_1$ is a line segment of quotas above the point $p_1$ (where $w_1=1$) while $\C_2$ is the rectangle $(0,1] \times \overline{p_2 p_1}$.
 Notice that $\C_1$ embeds naturally into $\C_2$.
 Figure~\ref{fig:config3} depicts $\C_3$, which is a triangular prism.
 Notice that $\C_2$ embeds into $\C_3$ as the back facet, and $\C_1$ embeds as the rightmost edge.
 This is true in general: every $\C_k$ naturally embeds into $\C_n$ for $k<n$.

-For a weighted game $w$ on $m$ players induced from a game $v$ on $n<m$ players, the polytope $P_v$ is the projection of $P_w$ under the natural projection $\C_m \rightarrow \C_n$.
+For a weighted game $u$ on $m$ players induced from a game $v$ on $n<m$ players, the polytope $P_v$ is the projection of $P_u$ under the natural projection $\C_m \rightarrow \C_n$.
 Thus the geometry of $\C_m$ completely determines the geometry of $\C_n$.